 Email is king and still is – a phrase that can’t resonate more truthfully about the current state of email marketing today for small businesses.

 According to a fresh report industry report by Emma, 47% of marketers report that email generates the most ROI for their organization.
-In fact, for every $1 a business spends on email marketing, an average of $44 is pocketed in return on investment (ROI), according to Direct Marketing Association.
+In fact, for every $1 a business spends on email marketing, an average of $44 is pocketed in return on investment (ROI), according to the Direct Marketing Association.

 To put email marketing in comparison with other marketing channels today, check the graph below: